365 Coaching Tip: 364th & 365th – A FULL YEAR!

 It’s Friday night and one of my best friends is coming to hang out for the weekend.
 We texted quickly and decided to cook at home this evening.
 With all the hustle and over-eating that surrounds Thanksgiving, it was the right decision.

 At 8:30am this day after Thanksgiving, I headed to Aldi’s (only three other people in the store…it was lovely) and bought some groceries for dinner and for the next couple weeks, too.
 Here’s the menu for our Friday dinner at home: scallops seared in butter and garlic, fettuccini tossed in alfredo sauce, topped with salt, pepper, and parmesan cheese.
-Fresh salad with spinach, scallions, tomatoes and balsalmic dressing.
-For dessert, we made a strawberry cherry jello salad with whipped cream.
+Fresh salad with spinach, scallions, tomatoes and balsamic dressing.
+For dessert, we made a strawberry cherry Jello salad with whipped cream.
 No alcohol, just water.
-(The Aldi grocery prices allow you to afford an AMAZING dinner that’s healthy, in the comforts of your own home…try ALDI’s if you haven’t already).
+(The Aldi grocery prices allow you to afford an AMAZING dinner that’s healthy, in the comforts of your own home.
+Recommend that you try ALDI’s if you haven’t already).

 November 29th Coaching Tip: Go See The Sunset.